-ONE: 1 12 oz. can/bottle of room-temperature beer, and maybe another cold one if you need a pick-me-up…I don’t judge.
+ONE: 1 12-ounce can/bottle of room-temperature beer, and maybe another cold one for yourself…I don’t judge.

 Don’t want to use alcohol?
 Any carbonated beverage will work: club soda, ginger ale, ginger beer, sparkling/mineral water, etc.

 The flavors will be different but that’s the point.
-Play with it.
+Be creative.

-A 5 pound bag of self-rising flour will make 5 loaves of bread.
-To make this bread even easier, put 3 cups of the flour into each of 5 quart-size ziploc baggies.
+SIMPLIFY: A 5-pound bag of self-rising flour will make 5 loaves of bread.
+Make this recipe even easier by portioning 3 cups of the flour into each of 5 quart-size resealable baggies.
 Add 2 tablespoons of sugar to each bag and stir a little to mix.
 Seal tightly, removing as much air as possible and place in the freezer.
-Then when you want to make a loaf, just proceed as directed in the recipe.
+(Writing the date on the bags is always a good idea for things that get lost in large freezers.)
+When you are ready to make a loaf, just proceed as directed in the recipe.

 GIFT-GIVING: Instead of using a resealable baggie, put flour and sugar in a decorative cellophane bag.
 Place the bag of dry ingredients, a bottle of beer, some napkins, a bottle opener and the baking instructions in a 6-pack beer carton as a fun and simple gift.
 A disposable aluminum loaf pan could also be used as a container for the gift.
 Add a block of cheese and a jar of fancy pickles or jam to embellish the gift more.

 - SANDWICHES: Create-your-own grilled cheese or panini sandwiches.